 - 1 small granny smith apple peeled and finely chopped

 - 1 cup pecans toasted and finely chopped

 Preheat oven to 350 degrees.
 Place muffin liners into a muffin tin and spray the liners with a little nonstick cooking spray.
 Set aside.
 This makes 15-18 large muffins or 60-70 mini muffins.
 Or one tray of each (which is what I did) If making mini muffins, spray the tin with vegetable spray.

 In a large bowl, lightly beat the eggs.
 Stir in cereal, almond milk, oil and vanilla.
 Let stand 10 minutes; stir to break up cereal.

 Meanwhile, place pecans on a baking sheet and toast them for 10 minutes, until crisp and fragrant.
 Remove from oven and roughly chop them.
 Set aside.

-In a medium bowl whisk together the flour, baking powder, baking soda and salt.
-Set aside.
+In a medium bowl whisk together the flour, baking powder, baking soda, sugar,cinnamon, cardamom, allspice and salt.

 Add the dry ingredients to the wet ingredients and stir until just combined.

 Spoon evenly into muffin tins and bake.
 For regular sized muffins - bake 20-25 minutes.
 For mini muffins, bake 12-15 minutes or until a cake tester comes out clean.
 Remove from pan and cool on a rack before serving.